project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 ![nrf52840 DK](../../platform/nrf528xx/doc/images/nrf52840-dk.jpg)

-The nRF52840 lock example application provides a working demonstration of a connected door lock device, built using CHIP, and the Nordic nRF Connect.
-The example supports remote access and control of a simulated door lock over a low-power, 802.15.4 Thread network.
+The nRF52840 lighting example application provides a working demonstration of a connected lighting device, built using CHIP, and the Nordic nRF Connect SDK.
+The example supports remote access and control of a lighting over a low-power, 802.15.4 Thread network.
 It is capable of being paired into an existing CHIP network along with other CHIP-enabled devices.
-The example targets the
-[Nordic nRF52840 DK](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK)
-development kit, but is readily adaptable to other nRF52840-based hardware.
+The example targets the [Nordic nRF52840 DK](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK) development kit, but is readily adaptable to other nRF52840-based hardware.

-The lock example is intended to serve both as a means to explore the workings of CHIP, as well as a template for creating real products based on the Nordic platform.
+The lighting example is intended to serve both as a means to explore the workings of CHIP, as well as a template for creating real products based on the Nordic platform.

 The example makes use of the CMake build system to generate the ninja build script.
 The build system takes care of invoking the CHIP library build with all